-Ridner et al (2021) evaluated the Flexitouch system for head and neck lymphedema in an openlabel, randomized, wait-list controlled study.
-Patients were randomized to lymphedema selfmanagement or lymphedema self-management plus the use of the Flexitouch system twice daily for 8 weeks.
+Ridner et al (2021) (included in the above systematic review) evaluated the Flexitouch system for head and neck lymphedema in an open-label, randomized, wait-list controlled study. ^{13,} Patients were randomized to lymphedema self-management or lymphedema self-management plus the use of the Flexitouch system twice daily for 8 weeks.
 Patients were trained on use of the Flexitouch system and were instructed on time of use, which varied based upon size of garment and ranged from 23 to 45 minutes.
 Patients who were initially randomized to lymphedema self-management only could opt to continue on after the initial 8-week period to receive the Flexitouch system for a subsequent 8-week treatment period.
 A summary of the design and key results are included in Tables 1 and 2.
 Adherence to the device was low; at week 8, only 4 of the 19 patients still enrolled in the intervention group used the Flexitouch system as prescribed for at least 5 days (only 1 patient used it twice a day, every day).